ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **Note:** make modifications by editing the various columns on the screen as instructed below.

-#### Outbound from the OCP private network to public Internet
-1. Firewall Rule
-    - go to the Firewall tab and select '+' to add
-      - Name: **ocpnet**
-      - Source: Select the '+'
-        - select 'Org Vdc Networks' from the objects type list
-        - select 'ocpnet' from list and then click '->' and 'Keep'
-      - Destination: skip. (this will become "any" in the Firewall Rules screen)
-     - Select: 'Save changes'

-2. NAT
-    - go to the NAT tab and select '+SNAT RULE' in the NAT44 Rules
-      - Applied On: **<your>-tenant-external**
-      - Original Source IP/Range: **172.16.0.1/24**
-      - Translated Source IP/Range: pick an address not already used address from the sub-allocated network IPs
-      - Description: **ocpnet outbound**

 #### Outbound from OCP private network to IBM Cloud private network
 [Official instruction to connect to the IBM Cloud Services Private Network](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 Our shorthand setup steps:
 1. Firewall Rule